open-concord/standards/ui.md

     "r": range of messages, backward from blockchain end - [start, end] (-1 signifies all) }
 ```
-We also need to discriminate by intraserver message type:
+We also need to discriminate by message type with queries:
 ```
 {
-    [bool] "ismt": see intraserver.txt
-}
+    [bool] "cfg": 0 or 1 (will return all instances of server config, in order) }
 ```
 For changes to user data, a number of fields are available (all fields are optional)